zebrunner/community-edition/docs/install-guide.md

 Enable? y/n [y]:y
 ```

-* Keep light-weight [Selenium Hub]((https://github.com/zebrunner/selenoid)) to be able to execute test automation on browsers:
+* Keep light-weight [Selenium Hub](https://github.com/zebrunner/selenoid) to be able to execute test automation on browsers:
 ```
 Use embedded Web Selenium Hub for testing on chrome, firefox, opera and MicrosoftEdge browsers?
 Enable? y/n [y]:y
 ```

-* Keep [MCloud](https://github.com/zebrunner/mcloud) to be able to register your physical mobile devices and emulators and execute mative and mobile web testing.
+* Keep [MCloud](https://github.com/zebrunner/mcloud) to be able to register your physical mobile devices and emulators and execute native and mobile web testing.
 ```
 Use embedded Mobile Device Farm and Selenium/Appium Hub for testing on Android, iOS, AppleTV etc devices?
 Enable? y/n [y]:y